| Jerome Studios ~ Branches Everywhere |

 ||

-We know from the portrait of Bertram Gale in his Queen's Bays Cavalry uniform (see above), which David Simkin dates to around 1905, that Bertram is unlikely to have been running his own photographic studio at that time or it seems likely he would have had is photograph taken at his own premises.
+We know from the portrait of Bertram Gale in his Queen's Bays Cavalry uniform (see above), which David Simkin dates to around 1905, that Bertram is unlikely to have been running his own photographic studio at that time or he would have had (most likely) his photograph taken at his own premises.
 Instead he chose to use Barnes studio at 172 Arkwright Street, Nottingham.
+Barnes was apparently only in business between 1904 and 1907 (Ref: David Simkin).
 In Kelly's Post Office Directory

 of London Suburbs, published in 1911, Bertram Archibald Gale